Contrary to this first picture, Ryan actually mellowed out and just hung out while I wiped him down!

 Zoe came and did some newborn pics of Ryan and a few with the family this past Saturday.
 Being the wonderful person she is, she knew we couldn't wait and sent us a few sneak peeks:

 Ryan Weldon Preston arrived this past Saturday, 10-10-09, at 10:48am.
 He was 7 lbs.
 4 oz. and 20 inches long.
 Labor was actually quite quick and not horrible and things couldn't have gone much better.
 AND, of course, Ryan is absolutely wonderful, adorable, precious, and just amazing!!!
+We have been hibernating for a few days getting things under control and slowly, but surely, we are re-emerging to join the world!
+I'm sure I will post more details soon and definitely more pictures, but here are my favorites!

 So this morning around 7:30, Mike calls to me from the living room, "Martha, come here."
 I was in the middle of changing Will's diaper (yeah, he STILL wears diapers.... one major life change at a time, please) so I said I would be there in a minute.
 And his response was, "uh, no. You need to come see this right now."